Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Implications for the formation of DF2

 Assuming that the ISM conditions derived above occur in a rotating disc in hydrostatic equilibrium, they are comparable to those in the nuclei of starbursting galaxies in the local Universe.
 These conditions occur within a normal disc galaxy if internal torques drive gas towards the centre, producing a large concentration of baryons (gas and/or stars), which in turn increases the angular frequency and shear in the nuclear region.
 Since the highest global shear values occur near the galaxy centre, this scenario directly translates into a constraint on the enclosed mass in the centre of DF2 during the formation of its massive GCs, $\ga 9\Gyr$ ago.

 The angular speed, $\Omega(r)$ is a proxy for average enclosed density,

 while the average mass surface density is given by

 Assuming that the gas is the dominant mass component, $M_{\rm tot} \simeq M_{\rm gas}$, these two equations can be solved simultaneously using the values of gas surface density and angular frequency obtained in Section~\ref{sec:conditions} to obtain the density and size of the starburst region where DF2's GCs formed.
 Including the DM contribution to the mass in equations (\ref{eq:omega}) and (\ref{eq:sigma}) requires an extra constraint on $M_{\rm DM}(<r)$.
-This is provided by the NFW \citep{navarro97} parametrization of the DM density profile as a function of halo mass and concentration, assuming the upper limit on the virial mass of DF2 from \citet{vanDokkum18a}, $M_{\rm vir} \la 1.5\times10^8\Msun$, and the average concentration-mass relation from \citet{DuttonMaccio14}.
-This estimate assumes that the halo mass has not evolved in the last $\sim 9 \Gyr$, but as we demonstrate below, the results are insensitive to this assumption.
+This is provided by the NFW \citep{navarro97} parametrization of the DM density profile as a function of halo mass and concentration,